Canadian officials met with detained Canadian in China

 Kovrig and Spavor have been accused of acting together to steal state secrets and could be sentenced to death if convicted.

-“The Canadian government remains deeply concerned by the arbitrary detention by Chinese authorities of these two Canadians since December 2018 and continues to call for their immediate release,” Global Affairs said.

-The Liberal government of Prime Minister Justin Trudeau has rallied its allies to drum up support for Canada’s position.

-Foreign Affairs Minister Chrystia Freeland discussed the issue of the two detained Canadians with U.S. Secretary of State Mike Pompeo in Washington Wednesday.
+Foreign Affairs Minister Chrystia Freeland said she discussed the issue of the two detained Canadians with U.S. Secretary of State Mike Pompeo in Washington Wednesday and during her meetings with Congressional leaders on Thursday.

-“The Secretary and the Foreign Minister emphasized their continued concern about the ongoing detention of Canadian citizens Michael Kovrig and Michael Spavor in China and China’s use of exit bans as a form of coercion,” said State Department spokesperson Morgan Ortagus.
-“They agreed China’s actions are damaging.”
+“This is a very difficult situation and our government’s priority – and this was very much reflected in the conversations I’ve been having over the last two days – is the welfare of Michael Kovrig and Michael Spavor,” Freeland told reporters in Washington.
+“They are arbitrarily detained.”

+Freeland said she is in very close touch with their families and personally follows up on the consular reports from Canadian diplomats who visit them.

+The Liberal government of Prime Minister Justin Trudeau has rallied its allies to drum up support for Canada’s position and the prime minister is expected to raise the issue of the two detained Canadians during his meeting with President Donald Trump next week, Freeland said.

+In the meantime, there is a “very energetic” conversation happening between Canadian and Chinese diplomats to diffuse and resolve the diplomatic crisis between the two countries, she added.

-Chinese Foreign Ministry spokesperson Geng Shuang said Thursday that Canada has only itself to blame for the current diplomatic crisis.
+Chinese Foreign Ministry spokesperson Geng Shuang said Thursday that Canada has only itself to blame for the current diplomatic row.

 “What I can say is that the current difficulties in China-Canada relations are caused solely by the Canadian side, who must assume full responsibility,” Geng told reporters in Beijing.